tryfan/ansible-role-morpheus/README.md

 ## Supported Versions

-Both all in one and HA deployments have only been tested against Morpheus 4.1.2.
+Both all in one and HA deployments have only been tested against Morpheus 4.2.0.
 All in one should work with almost any version, but it has not been tested.

+## Examples

+Refer to the examples repo here: https://github.com/tryfan/ansible-morpheus-examples

 ## Role Variables